View Training Dates for Your City

 What Accreditation Will You Get?

 After completing an approved Working at Heights Course, participants are awarded several accreditations.
-They receive the RIIWHS204D certificate, along with a Statement of Attainment and a wallet-sized card.
+They receive the RIIWHS204E certificate, along with a Statement of Attainment and a wallet-sized card.

-Working Safely at Heights Course must be completed face-to-face.
+Working Safely at Heights Course must be completed face-to-face to get a Statement of Attainment.
 These courses typically last for eight hours and involve a combination of practical hands-on training and observational training.
 While online courses are available, they are mostly intended for providing a refresher on the topics covered in the course.

 Latest OHS news